Course: Smithsonian.WildlifeConservation.Jun1-7

 modern non-invasive methods by working with expert researchers through

-a combination of field, laboratory and computer-based modules.
+a combination of field, laboratory and -based modules.

 Throughout the course participants work through a directed research